 It’s not all bad.
 Here are some interesting benefits that are associated with white noise, a few you should know about.

 White noise makes babies feel relaxed –

 Despite the study on rat pups, babies are familiar with white noise, being exposed to it in the womb.
 (This might be the constant heart beat of the mother, or the swishing noise of blood pumping around her body).
 If your baby tends to wake up with the slightest noise, they might be missing their soothing background noise.

 Therefore, introducing white noise may help them sleep longer even when there are other background sounds going on.

 Many reports suggest that white noise helps with the suffering of tinnitus by masking the sound and giving the sufferer a different sound to focus on.
 Those who have tinnitus claim that playing white noise helps them fall asleep at night and gives them respite from the constant screeching or ringing in the ears.

-According to the National Institutes of Health, white noise machines can be very efficient at this to the point where Individuals using white noise machines might become unaware of their tinnitus condition.
+According to the National Institutes of Health, white noise machines can be very efficient at this to the point where individuals using white noise machines might become unaware of their tinnitus condition.

-However, it’s important for sufferers to remember that while many individuals experience brief tinnitus because of loud ambient noises, frequent or prolonged tinnitus can reflect a larger problem such as high blood pressure or anemia.
+However, it’s important for sufferers to remember that while many individuals experience brief tinnitus because of loud ambient noises, frequent or prolonged tinnitus can reflect a larger problem such as high blood pressure or anaemia.